luisherranz/deepsignal/README.md

 ### RevertDeepSignal

-You can use the `RevertDeepSignal` type if you want to recover the type of the plain object/array using the type of the `deepSignal` instance, like for example when you need to use `Object.values()`.
+You can use the `RevertDeepSignal` type if you want to recover the type of the plain object/array using the type of the `deepSignal` instance.
+For example, when you need to use `Object.values()`.

 ```ts
 import type { RevertDeepSignal } from "deepsignal";